dotnet/android-samples/JniDemo/README.md

 ---
-name: Xamarin.Android - Java Native Invoke
+name: "Xamarin.Android - Java Native Invoke (JNI)"
 description: "How to manually bind to a Java library so it can be consumed by a Xamarin.Android application"
 page_type: sample
 languages: